Configuration

 -

-- Same as providing the edge_field
+_idconvention to find edges when set totrue - Same as providing the edge_field

-lambda frame: frame.loc[frame['predicate'].str.endswith('_id'), 'predicate'].unique().tolist()
+lambda frame: frame.loc[frame['predicate'].str.endswith('_id'), 'predicate'].unique().tolist().

 - Applies